reshmighosh/reshmighosh.github.io/Academics.md

 M.S. in Engineering and Public Policy (Focus: Data Science techniques for Policy Analysis) and M.S. in Civil and Environmental Engineering (Focus: Data Analytics for Engineered Systems)

-Inspired by the bright minds of CMU, working on interdisciplinary research, I challenged myself to pursue both my masters' degree with a focus in data-driven analysis, a unqiue unique pathway to learn and use data science to inform decisions for the society.This meant taking up a unique blend of courses related to machine learning and advanced economic analysis.
+Inspired by the bright minds of CMU, working on interdisciplinary research, I challenged myself to pursue both my masters' degree with a focus in data-driven analysis, a unqiue pathway to learn and use machine learning to inform decisions for businesses and policy making.

-Currently in my Ph.D. program I am leveraging data science techniques to stochastically analyze resource adequacy metrics required to measure the effect of large-scale integration of renewable energy sources in the existing grid
+Currently in my Ph.D. program I am leveraging machine and deep learning techniques to stochastically analyze resource adequacy metrics required to measure the effect of large-scale integration of renewable energy sources in the existing grid.

-I am proficient in **Python**, and **SQL**, I and familiar with the working of **Matlab**, and **C**.
-I also have experience working with python based Machine Learning and Deep Learning libraries  like **NumPy, Pandas, Scikit-Learn, SciPy, statsmodel, Matplotlib, PyTorch**, etc.
+I am proficient in **Python**, **Pytorch**, and **SQL**, I and familiar with the working of **Matlab**, and **C**.
+I also have experience working with python based Machine Learning and Deep Learning libraries  like **NumPy, Pandas, Scikit-Learn, SciPy, statsmodels, Seaborn, Plotly, Matplotlib, TensorFlow**, etc.

-I have always strived to maintain a consistent academic record while participating in numerous extra-curriculars.
-Some of my achievements include:
-- Finalist at Yale University's Consulting Case Competition, 2019
-- Receiving a Dean's fellowship to support my Ph.D. degree, 2018
-- Receiving two academic scholarships (worth $18,000 from CMU to support my master's education, 2016 & 2017

 Applying my skills to solve societal problems by leveraging my background in applied statistics, data science, economics, and consulting, this endeavor was only made possible by the courses I undertook at CMU, some of which are: